 - Chemistry: two semesters of high school/college preparatory chemistry

-An application to the ADN program, high school transcript, GED scores (if applicable), all college transcripts, and results of the ACT must be in the applicant’s folder before the admissions committee takes action on acceptance into the Associate Degree Nursing program.
+An application to the ADN program, high school transcript, high school equivalency scores (if applicable), all college transcripts, and results of the ACT must be in the applicant’s folder before the admissions committee takes action on acceptance into the Associate Degree Nursing program.
 Upon acceptance, a physical examination providing evidence of current immunization and sound physical and mental health is required.

 The prescribed course requirements scheduled for the freshman year must be taken in the sequence and time lines indicated.
 However, the support courses (noted with an * in the curriculum) may be taken prior to enrolling or during the time the student is in the nursing program.
 Note: If support courses are being taken in the sequence with a nursing course, both the support courses and the nursing course must be successfully completed to continue in the program.